Pomax/Claude-VS-Code-Extension-patches/README.md

 ## Improvements:

 - rip out the stupid "whimsy terms while thinking" bullshit.
+   - the word is "working".
+It's also the _only_ word.
+   - there is no animated whimsy spinner.
+   - there is no "cursor writing the text", just fucking show you're still working.
 - Add in proper syntax highlighting for code blocks.

 ## Can you add X?